From cherry blossoms to sunflowers and hydrangeas, Japan is a country in bloom

 The change of the seasons and the floral displays they bring are celebrated across Japan.
 From the keenly anticipated cherry and plum blossoms to the cheery sunflower, flowers hold a special place in Japanese society.
 There is even an ancient language of flowers known as hanakotoba, by which many blooms are ascribed symbolic meaning.

-Toko Tazawa is an Australian-based artist and teacher in the craft of ikebana, the time-honoured practice of Japanese flower arranging.
+Toko Tazawa is an Australian-based artist and teacher in the craft of ikebana, the time-honoured practise of Japanese flower arranging.

 “Flowers and plants play very important roles in various circumstances in Japan throughout the year,” she says.
 “Particular flowers and plants which represent each four seasons are arranged, displayed and sometimes eaten according to the specific occasion and traditional celebration.”

 Tazawa’s favourite floral spectacle is the iconic cherry blossom (sakura).
 “Seeing cherry blossom in early spring is always very special,” she says.
 “It is the sign of the end of cold winter and the coming of spring.
 It is absolutely breathtaking as well as uplifting.
 It also gives bittersweet feeling to many people in Japan as April is the beginning school year and many people start a new phase in their lives.”

 Even though sakura is Japan’s best-known bloom, no matter what time of year you visit there is sure to be a beautiful floral display to greet you.
 Here, some of our favourites: